airbytehq/airbyte-academy/courses/api-fundamentals.md

 Users can interact with the Airbyte platform outside of the UI using an API.

-This enables developers to integrate Airbyte into their monitoring system, data pipeline, or product.
+This enables developers to integrate Airbyte into their monitoring system, data pipeline, or own product.

-Say something about testing directly in the API page.
+The easiest way to interact with an API, when the provider offers this option, is through their API website.
+Airbyte provides the ability to run API calls directly on their [website](https://reference.airbyte.com/reference/getting-started).
+This eliminates the need for external tools to test your credentials.
+Other tools, such as Postman or the curl command in the terminal, also simplify this process.
+These methods are typically used to test commands and credentials.
+However, the most common approach for developers is to integrate the API using a software development kit (SDK).

-Developers can also integrate the API using a Python or Java Airbyte SDK to make it easier:
+Airbyte provide two SDK:
 - [Airbyte API Python SDK](https://github.com/airbytehq/airbyte-api-python-sdk)
 - [Airbyte API Java SDK](https://github.com/airbytehq/airbyte-api-java-sdk)

-In this course we’re going to show you how to get credentials to run commands to the Airbyte API and execute commands using Postman and Python.
+In this course, we will build a simple yet functional data pipeline.
+We will create a source and a destination, establish the connection between them, and trigger the sync to ingest data into the destination.

 ## Pre-reqs (Q)